elipapa/markdown-cv/index.md

 > 2015-2017

-__Editioneo__, West Hartford CT, USA - Co-founder & CTO, legaltech service
+__Editioneo__, West Hartford CT, USA - Co-founder & CTO, LegalTech service
-- developed from scratch a web service and maintained the service's website, interfaces and database
+- passed a review by lawyers from Paris Bar Association and got the unofficial green light to launch a B2B, French LegalTech platform
-- optimized the service based on web data and user experience analysis
+- launched and developed the web platform from scratch; technically maintained its website, interfaces and database
-- remotely grew the business over 2 years up to $80k revenue per year through SEO, Paid Search, Marketing Automation and Partnerships
+- remotely grew the business over 2 years up to $80k revenue per year through SEO & Content Marketing, Paid Search, Marketing Automation and Partnerships
-- valued the service, negociated the agreement of cession and closed a six-figure deal
+- valued the service, found a buyer, negociated the agreement of cession and closed a six-figure deal

 > 2013-2015